-I’m designing and building themed attractions: for now, seasonal pop-up walkthroughs; in a few years, a dark ride and more.
+I’m designing and building themed attractions: for now, seasonal pop-up walkthroughs; in a few years, a proper dark ride and more.
 They’re all collected in a company I created called Variable Stage

 Walkthroughs are like haunted houses, Sleep No More, or some particularly high-concept museum exhibits.